HyperCodec/genetic-rs/README.md

 }
 ```

-That is the minimal code for a working genetic algorithm.
+That is the minimal code for a working genetic algorithm on default features (+ rayon).
 You can [read the docs](https://docs.rs/genetic-rs) or [check the examples](/genetic-rs/examples/) for more complicated systems.
+I highly recommend looking into crossover reproduction, as it tends to produce better results than mitosis.

 ### License
 This project falls under the `MIT` license.